1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Mailman

-, anInfrastructure as a Code (IaaC)
+, anInfrastructure as Code (IaaC)

-tool, and the server is configured withAnsible
+tool, and its configuration is done withAnsible

 Preparation…